 Who got the castle after all?
 This is where things get very weird and the excavations finally reveal that piece of history!

 12. THE MACDONALDS OR THE CAMPBELLS?

-In 1647 the Campbells sieged the castle and Coll Ciotach Mac Domhnaill, a kinsman of the MacDonald clan, defended the castle but he was overwhelmed, in the end being hanged by the Campbells who then became the owners of the castle.
-You won’t believe what happened three decades later!
+In 1647 the Campbells sieged the castle and Coll Ciotach Mac Domhnaill, a kinsman of the MacDonald clan, defended the castle.
+He was overwhelmed and couldn’t hold the castle for long.
+So, in the end, he accepted the defeat and was hanged by the Campbells.
+What did they do after becoming the owners of the castle?

 11. THE CAMPBELLS OF CAWDOR